benapetr/stikkit/README.md

  - *apikey* - If your stikked installation requires an API key, save it in here
  - *expiry* - The default expiry time (in minutes) for a paste, if needed
  - *author* - The default author name if you wish to use one
+ - *private* - If you want to mark the paste as private (not visible in recent pastes), create this empty file

 Tips
 =====